tisto/plone.app.angularjs/PLONE-REST-API-2.rst

 The prefix also contains information about the version and the dialect of the API: the version is a progressive number (like a package version number, but not tigthly related to it), while the dialect is the format into which the data is passed to the API and returned.

-..note:: Currently the API supports ony plain JSON, but we plan to support `JSON-LD`_ in the future
+..note:: Currently the API supports only plain JSON, but we plan to support `JSON-LD`_ in the future.

 The prefix has the following schema::